connexcs/docs/my-account.md

 ## Company Information

-To add/edit information, users can click on the pencil icon.
-In Company's Information, users have to fill out the following details:
+To add/edit information, you can click on the pencil icon.
+In Company's Information, the following details are required:

 ![alt text][my-account-1]

 1. Name
 2. Address Line 1 and Address Line 2.
-3. Country, City, Country, Post Code
+3. City, County/ State, Country, Post Code/ ZIP code

-After filling all the details, click on Save button.
+After filling in all the details, click on Save button.

 ![alt text][company-info]

 ## General Information

-In General Information, users will fill out the following details:
+In General Information, you need to set the following details:

 ![alt text][general-info]

-1. Users will write the Currency.
+1. The Currency.
-2. Users will select the Date Format from the dropdown options.
+2. The Date Format from the dropdown options.
-3. In Contact Information, users will write Phone and Mobile number.
+3. In Contact Information, put the Phone and Mobile number.
-4. For security and Add-ons, users can check the box and then they'll receive emails, every time they login.
+4. For security and Add-ons, you can check the box and then they'll receive emails, every time they login.

 ## Personal Information

-Users can also edit their personal information in Current User section.
+You can also edit their personal information in Current User section.

 1. Click on Edit icon.
 2. Enter or change the details.